oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 -11

-* Added a new architecture pattern: Token Mediating Backend
+* Added a new architecture pattern: Token-Mediating Backend
 * Revised and added clarifications for the Service Worker pattern
 * Editorial improvements in descriptions of the different architectures
 * Rephrased headers